finnmattis/Celeratas/README.md

 ## Version History

 -   1.0.0

     -   The initial release of Celeratas!
 Integers, Floats, Roman Numerals, Bools, Strings, Arrays, Hash Maps, Variables, Conditionals, Loops, Try-excepts, Functions, and more!

 -   1.1.0

-    -   Added support for assign multiple vars at a time.
+    -   Added support for assigning multiple variables at a time.
 Ex:

     ```
     a, b = val1, val2